 Philadelphia Phillies at Miami Marlins

-The Philadelphia Phillies and Miami Marlins meet in the rubber match of a three game NL East division set in MLB action from Marlins Park on Sunday.
+The Philadelphia Phillies and the Miami Marlins meet in the rubber match of a three game NL East division set in MLB action from Marlins Park on Sunday.

 The Philadelphia Phillies will look to win the series after evening the set up at one win apiece following a 9-3 win in game two on Saturday.
 Corey Dickerson went 4 for 5 with a pair of doubles and five RBIs while Scott Kingery had a home run, a double and three RBIs.
 J.T.
 Realmuto had an RBI to round out Philadelphia’s scoring as a team in the win.
 Zach Eflin went 2 for 3 with a double while Cesar Hernandez, Brad Miller and Maikel Franco each had a double as well.
 Jean Segura added a base hit as well to cap off Philly’s offense as a team in the winning effort.
 Zach Eflin got the win to improve to 8-11 on the year after allowing two runs on six hits over six innings of work.
 Aaron Nola will start game three and is 12-3 with a 3.51 ERA and 180 strikeouts this season.
 In his career, Nola is 3-5 with a 3.23 ERA and 73 strikeouts against Miami.